Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 Matthew 13:31-32 Another parable He put forth to them, saying: “The kingdom of heaven is like a mustard seed, which a man took and sowed in his field, which indeed is the least of all the seeds; but when it is grown it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches.”

 In its beginnings the mustard seed is the least of seeds in size and stature.
-Yet when it’s destiny is fulfilled it becomes great in size and strength.
+Yet when its destiny is fulfilled it becomes great in size and strength.

 small beginnings like a mustard seed

-To Israel He said in Deuteronomy 7:6-8 “For you are a holy people to the Lord your God; the Lord your God has chosen you to be a people for Himself, a special treasure above all the peoples on the face of the earth.
+To Ancient Israel He said in Deuteronomy 7:6-8 “For you are a holy people to the Lord your God; the Lord your God has chosen you to be a people for Himself, a special treasure above all the peoples on the face of the earth.
 The Lord did not set His love on you nor choose you because you were more in number than any other people, for you were the least of all peoples; but because the Lord loves you, and because He would keep the oath which He swore to your fathers, the Lord has brought you out with a mighty hand, and redeemed you from the house of bondage, from the hand of Pharaoh king of Egypt.

 the kingdom in Jesus

-Jesus fulfils the destiny of Israel.
+Jesus fulfils the destiny of Ancient Israel.
 He is the glory of Israel and the light of the world, revealing the love of the Father and what His kingdom looks like on earth.

-He took on the form of a servant and began His ministry declaring the Kingdom of Heaven is at hand.
+Jesus took on the form of a servant and began His ministry declaring the Kingdom of Heaven is at hand.
 The establishment of God’s right to rule and reign on earth sets the captives free, bringing healing and transformation.
 This is the heart of the Father.

-Luke reveals to us in the book of Acts that God’s Kingdom was the central topic of discussion between Christ and His apostles during the 40 days between His resurrection and ascension.
+Luke reveals to us in the book of Acts that God’s kingdom was the central topic of discussion between Christ and His apostles during the 40 days between His resurrection and ascension.

 Acts 1:1-3 The former account I made, O Theophilus, of all that Jesus began both to do and teach, until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen, to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.

-The realisation of the Kingdom on earth started with Jesus.
+The realisation of the kingdom on earth started with Jesus.
 He imparted everything into the 11 disciples.

 Luke 24:33 So they rose up that very hour and returned to Jerusalem, and found the eleven and those who were with them gathered together,